- Password protection

 Some password managers, discussed below, can also provide this functionality.

 Long vs. complex

 Historically, conventional wisdom for passwords was focused more on complexity than length.
 The thinking was that long passwords are too difficult to remember, and short passwords are too easy to compromise using brute force attack software.
 Therefore, security researchers thought that shorter but complex passwords were the best solution.

-Many organizations prescribed that subscriber chosen passwords were limited in length and included at least one of the following:
+Many organizations prescribed that subscriber-chosen passwords be limited in length and include at least one of the following: